atmist/snazzy-info-window/README.md

 #### destroy()

 Will destroy the info window.
 If the info window is open it will be forced closed bypassing the regular `beforeClose` callback.
-All google map event listeners associated to this info window will be removed.
+All Google Map event listeners associated to this info window will be removed.

 #### setContent(content)